-For those of us who grew up in the 1970’s, it doesn’t necessarily feel that long ago.
-Revisiting this print ad, I realise just how long it actually was.
-Advertisements like this were not all that unusual then, especially when it came to advertising more masculine cars.
-Like so many things we now look back in astonishment over, this form of casual and gleeful sexism not only portrays women as emasculating killjoys, but also as quite incapable of appreciating a nice car – let alone being capable of driving one.
-Continue reading “Rearview: Try Justifying This Now…”
+For those of us who grew up in the 1970’s, it doesn’t necessarily always feel that long ago.
+Revisiting this print ad, I realise it was.
+Advertisements like this were not all that unusual then, especially when it came to advertising more ‘masculine’ cars.
+Like so many things we can now look back in astonishment over, this form of casual and gleeful sexism not only portrays women as emasculating killjoys, but also as quite incapable of appreciating a nice car – let alone being capable of driving one.
+Continue reading “Rearview: Try Justifying This…”

 Opel blew the budget on Ms. Schiffer, because there’s certainly nothing left for anything else.
 You know, like production values, creativity, wit …

 I feel for Claudia, I really do.
 Times must be tough in the Schiffer household, because she really must have needed the money for this.
 Each time this spot airs, I fight the urge to hurl the nearest available blunt object TV-wards.
 Surely no advertising agency with a shred of dignity would willingly put their name to drivel of this magnitude, yet someone did.
 Did they Continue reading “German Lessons With Claudia Schiffer”